 Independent Standards and Compliance

-Residential wildfire defense systems operate within a framework of national and state building codes, fire protection standards, and insurance regulations.
+Residential wildfire defense systems operate within a broader framework of national standards, state building codes, fire protection guidance, and insurance regulations.

 - NFPA 1144 — Standard for Reducing Structure Ignition Hazards from Wildland Fire.

-- International Wildland-Urban Interface Code (IWUIC) — Adopted by California for structures in wildfire-prone areas.
+- International Wildland Urban Interface Code — Adopted by California for structures in wildfire-prone areas.

 - California Building Code Chapter 7A — Ignition-resistant construction requirements for WUI areas.

-- California Safer from Wildfires regulation — Requires insurers to consider wildfire mitigation in underwriting decisions.
+- California Safer from Wildfires framework — Requires insurers to consider wildfire mitigation in underwriting decisions.

 Limitations and Honest Assessment

-No wildfire defense system guarantees 100% survival, and responsible disclosure of limitations is essential for informed decision-making.
+No wildfire defense system guarantees survival.
+Responsible disclosure of limitations is essential for informed decision making.

 - Structural ignition from interior sources: If fire enters through an unprotected opening, exterior treatment cannot prevent interior ignition.

-- Activation failure: If the homeowner is unreachable and no automated trigger is configured, the system cannot deploy.
+- Activation failure: If the homeowner is unreachable and no automated trigger is configured.

-- Catastrophic structural loads: Collapse of adjacent structures onto a protected property exceeds design parameters.
+- Catastrophic structural loads: Collapse of adjacent structures onto a protected property.

-Wildfire defense systems are a mitigation layer, not a replacement for defensible space maintenance, ignition-resistant building materials, and ember-resistant vents.
+Wildfire defense systems are a mitigation layer.
+They are not a replacement for defensible space maintenance, ignition resistant building materials, ember resistant vents, Zone 0 improvements, and ongoing property maintenance.

 Frequently Asked Questions